 In addition to District-wide priorities, each Affiliated Charter School may have additional lottery priorities included in their individual charter petition.

 If the space available exceeds the number of interested families (i.e. 30 spaces available and 10 families apply), a lottery is not needed.
 Those families will be contacted to complete the enrollment process within the appropriate timeline.

 TRANSPORTATION IS NOT PROVIDED FOR AFFILIATED CHARTER SCHOOLS.

 Students with disabilities enrolling in an Affiliated Charter School will have access to transportation if the student’s Individual Education Plan (IEP) requires transportation.

 Under the Every Student Succeeds Act (ESSA), foster youth in out-of-home care, as defined, and youth experiencing homelessness have the right to receive transportation to and from their school of origin.
 Please contact Student Support Programs at (213) 241- 3840 for more information and/or assistance.

 Who can I contact for more information?

 Please contact the specific Affiliated Charter School about the instructional program, goals, and public random lottery process.
 Please contact the Charter Schools Division for other inquiries at (213) 241-0399.

 Do NOT use the Unified Enrollment application for Independent Charter Schools.
-Questions about independent charter schools (a public school independent of, but authorized by, L.A.
-Unified) which are not part of the Unified Enrollment application, may be directed to the Charter Schools Division office.
+Questions about independent charter schools (a public school independent of, but authorized by, Los Angeles Unified) which are not part of the Unified Enrollment application, may be directed to the Charter Schools Division office.